cube3power/atsd/sql/README.md

 ### Local Time Boundaries

-To specify the interval range in local time, use the `date_parse` function to convert the string datetime into Unix milliseconds.
+To specify the interval range in local time, use the `date_parse` function to convert the `timestamp` literal into Unix milliseconds.

 ```sql
 SELECT datetime as utc_time, date_format(time, 'yyyy-MM-dd HH:mm:ss', 'Europe/Vienna') AS local_datetime, value